The Scout Association: Programme history

 The 1966 Advance Party Report recommended a wholly new Progressive Training Scheme; for Cubs the Bronze, Silver and Gold Arrows, for Scouts the Scout Standard, Advanced Scout Standard and Chief Scout's Award and for the new Venture Scout Section, the Venture Award and the Queen's Scout Award which focused on long-term service and commitment as well as the completion of an expedition lasting four days and fifty miles.
 These changes were implemented in October 1967.
 From then on, the programme has been subject to regular revision; the Scout standards were replaced in 1984 by the Scout Award, Pathfinder Award and Explorer Award with a fully revised Chief Scout's Award.
 The Cub arrows were replaced in 1991 with the Cub Award, Adventure Award and Adventure Crest Award.
 All these awards were replaced following the introduction of the Programme Review in February 2002.
 A new concept called the Balanced Programme replaced the previous scheme.
 Challenge Awards could be earned by participating in activities in various Programme Zones such as outdoors, fitness, community or international.
 Earning a certain number of Challenge Awards and the completion of a personal challenge led to the Bronze Chief Scout's Award for Beavers, Silver for Cubs and Gold for Scouts.
 Proficiency Badges were revised and renamed Activity Badges.
 In 2015, the programme was revised again following consultation within the organisation, the changes being called the Programme Refresh.

 The nine Challenge Badges and the Chief Scout's Gold Award for the Scout Section, from the training programme revised in 2015.

 Award scheme

+There are Chief Scout's Awards available in each section together with the King's Scout Award: